cheng-alvin/CHENG-Alvin/README.md

 I have major respect for anybody who writes assemblers for x86, it's something really insane honestly considering the complexity of the architecture compared to risc"
 > — **.jakedoesstuff**

+Well, if you're interested with this project, check it out [here](https://github.com/cheng-alvin/jas/)

 ---